cagandemirmr/Movie_Correlation_Project/README.md

 What is my motivation?

 It is my first data analysis project.
-I started this journey  to explore and  to show my python skills on data analysis .I took several several cources online and offline about statistics,python,data manipulation and Machine Learning.And somehow, i wanted to use this knowledge into data set to evaluate my situation in my data analysis project.In this process, i saw that i developed many skills and also saw that i need to improve myself in this journey as well.
+I started this journey  to explore and  to show my python skills on data analysis .I took several several cources online and offline about statistics,python,data manipulation and Machine Learning.And somehow, i wanted to use this knowledge into dataset to evaluate my situation in my data analysis project.In this process, i saw that i developed many skills and also  that i need to improve myself in this journey as well.

 Why did i build this project?